Reducing Downtime with Remote Monitoring and Control

 Month 4–6: Optimization Phase

-• Predictive models becoming accurate
+• Predictive models reach usable accuracy

 • Significant reduction in unplanned downtime